Dino Di Carlo, Ph.D.

 - Armond and Elena Hairapetian Professor and Chair, Bioengineering

-- Vice Chair, Bioengineering
+- Chair, Bioengineering

 - Deputy Director, UCLA Precise Advanced Technologies and Health Systems for Underserved Populations (PATHS-UP) Engineering Research Center